logseq/logseq/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 **Before opening an issue**
 - [ ] Click `Settings` / `Advanced` / `Clear cache`
+  * (Note that you will need to re-add the graph back)

 **Describe the bug**
 A clear and concise description of what the bug is.